codehsbooks/apjava/Data-Structures/arraylist-methods.md

 }
 ```
 ### ArrayList Methods
-After creating and populating your ArrayList you can perform multiple operations on it.
+After creating and populating your ArrayList you can use multiple methods with it.

 ##### Adding to an ArrayList
 To add a value to an ArrayList you use `list.add(elem);`.
 Here is an example using our `classGrades` and `students` ArrayLists: